Improving Interpretation Faithfulness for Vision Transformers: Experiments

 \subsection{Experimental Setup}

-{\bf Datasets, tasks and network architectures.} We consider two different tasks: classification and segmentation.
+{\bf Datasets, tasks, and network architectures.} We consider two different tasks: classification and segmentation.
 For the classification task, we use ILSVRC-2012 ImageNet.
-And for segmentation, we use ImageNet-segmentation subset \cite{guillaumin2014imagenet}, COCO \cite{lin2014microsoft}, and Cityscape \cite{cordts2016cityscapes}.
-To demonstrate our method is architectures-agnostic, we use three different ViT-based models, including Vanilla ViT \cite{dosovitskiy2021an}, DeiT \cite{touvron2021training}, and Swin ViT \cite{liu2021swin}.
+And for segmentation, we use ImageNet-segmentation subset \citep{guillaumin2014imagenet}, COCO \citep{lin2014microsoft}, and Cityscape \citep{cordts2016cityscapes}.
+To demonstrate our method is architectures-agnostic, we use three different ViT-based models, including Vanilla ViT \citep{dosovitskiy2021an}, DeiT \cite{touvron2021training}, and Swin ViT \citep{liu2021swin}.

 {\bf Threat model.} We focus on $l_2$-norm bounded and $l_\infty$-norm bounded noises under a white-box threat model assumption for adversarial perturbations.
+Mathematically, with the same noise level, $l_\infty$-norm ball $B_\infty$ is a superset of the $l_2$-norm ball $B_2$.
+Thus, we show the performance under $l_\infty$-norm threat model, and we report the $l_2$-norm case in the appendix \ref{l2:case}.
 The radius of adversarial noise $\rho _u$ was set as $8/255$ by default.
-We employ the PGD \cite{madry2017towards} algorithm to craft adversarial examples with a step size of $2/255$ and a total of $10$ steps.
+We employ the PGD \citep{madry2017towards} algorithm to craft adversarial examples with a step size of $2/255$ and a total of $10$ steps.

 {\bf Baselines and attention map backbone.} Since our DDS method can be used as a plugin to provide certified faithfulness for interpretability under adversarial attacks, regardless of the method used to generate attention maps.
 We set the standard deviation $\delta=8/255$ for the Gaussian noise in our method as default.
 In this paper, we leverage Trans.
-Att. \cite{chefer2021transformer} as our explanation tool, which is a state-of-the-art method for generating class-aware interpretable attention maps.
-Several methods aim to improve the interpretability of attention maps, we include five baselines for comparison, including Raw Attention \cite{vaswani2017attention}, Rollout \cite{abnar2020quantifying}, GradCAM \cite{selvaraju2017grad}, LRP \cite{binder2016layer}, and Vanilla Trans.
+Att. \citep{chefer2021transformer} as our explanation tool, which is a state-of-the-art method for generating class-aware interpretable attention maps.
+We include five baselines for comparison, including Raw Attention \citep{vaswani2017attention}, Rollout \citep{abnar2020quantifying}, GradCAM \citep{selvaraju2017grad}, LRP \citep{binder2016layer}, and Vanilla Trans.
 Att.
-(VTA) \cite{chefer2021transformer}.
+(VTA) \citep{chefer2021transformer}.